Estimated reading time: 5 minutes

-In the United States, the HVAC industry employs more than half a million workers and is showing no signs of slowing down.
-In fact, by the year 2020 the industry is estimated to be worth $130 billion.
+In the United States, the HVAC industry employs more than half a million workers and shows no signs of slowing down.
+In fact, by the year 2020, the industry is estimated to be worth $130 billion.

 Begin with HVAC Training